riley-ad-clark/riley-ad-clark/README.md

 ## About 🖥️🥁
 Hello!
 My name is Riley Clark.
-I am an aspiring software developer based in Winnipeg, Manitoba.
+I am a full-stack software developer based in Winnipeg, Manitoba.

-I am currently studying software development at the Manitoba Institute of Trades and Technology (MITT), specializing in full-stack development.
-I enjoy my work as a student creating websites that are not only beautiful, but fully functional as well!
-In my spare time, I enjoy gaming, playing the drums, and listening to any and all kinds of music.
+I am currently working at Glacier FarmMedia creating sponsored email promotions, but nonetheless, I have some side projects I enjoy working on!

 Be sure to check out my skills section to see what I know!

-Feel free to check out some of my work! | <a style="color:#2aa889" href="https://rileyclark.work" target="_blank">rileyclark.work</a> (It is FINALLY UPDATED!
-06/26/2024)
+Feel free to check out some of my work! | <a style="color:#2aa889" href="https://rileyclark.work" target="_blank">rileyclark.work</a>

 ##